-Walnut Wonders: The Ramey Homestead Black Walnut Woodworking Exhibit will be held from Friday, Nov.
-13, through Wednesday, Dec.
-30, 2020 at The Great Frame Up Longmont.
-Selected woodworkers will display and sell creations of functional art, turned bowls and vases, furniture, wood sculptures, and folk art from harvested wood from the Ramey Homestead’s large black walnut tree.
+Walnut Wonders is an exhibit featuring functional art, turned bowls and vases, furniture, wood sculptures, toys, musical instruments, kitchen items and folk art from harvested wood from the Ramey Homestead’s large black walnut tree.

 The Ramey Homestead Black Walnut Woodworking Exhibit